ivaan1992/ivaan1992/README.md

 Right now I'm a full time student.
 My goal is to become a software developer 👨🏻‍💻.

 I'm in the college rigth now taking 2 bachelor's degrees 🤓.
-I'm coursing systems engineering and I'm about to finish business management career, but I found my passion when I started coding when the COVID attacked.
+I'm coursing systems engineering and I'm about to finish business management career, but I found my passion when I started coding.
 I also, I'm a Microverse student, but in this school I learn coding by making my own projects, which is amazing.
 I'm currently learning JavaScript, and Java but I'm planning start learning Python, C#, C++, PHP.

 Before discover the tech world, I was busy in my own little company.
 So I have experience leading people and working with all kind of people.
 At the same time I really like to try new things.
 I also like to meet new people.
 I'm friendly and if you have some feedback about me, or my projects, feel free to let me know how can I improve.